 Similarly, for wave-7 events, Fig. 8 (b) confirms our finding that nudging the upper-level atmosphere alone reduces the bias in surface temperature dramatically.
-Therefore, the total bias (B_tot) in t2m can be explained almost fully by B_atm, and again the land contribution to the bias is minor (Fig.8(b)).
-Specifically, with the aid of a Taylor Diagram (Fig.6 (b) & Fig.6 (d)), there is a clear separation and improvement comparing the atmospherically nudged run AFSI to control run AISI and soil moisture nudged run AISF.
-The t2m bias still remains substantial when nudging the soil moisture.
-The actual n.s.d and RMSE values for v250 in AFSI are 1.0 and 0.10, compared to that of AISI run 0.8 (n.s.d.) & 0.55 (RMSE).
-Fig. 6 also exhibits that CESM and MIROC have similar characteristics, with substantial t2m and mslp being removed by upper-level atmospheric nudging.
+Therefore, the total bias (B_tot) in t2m can be explained almost fully by B_atm, and again the land contribution to the total bias is only minor (Fig.8(b)).
+Specifically, with the aid of a Taylor Diagram (Fig. 6 (b) & Fig. 6 (d)), there is a clear separation and improvement comparing the atmospherically when nudging the atmosphere ed run (AFSI) as compared to the control run AISI and the prescribed soil moisture nudged run AISF.
+The t2m bias still remains substantial when nudging prescribing the soil moisture.
+The actual n.s.d and RMSE values for v250 in AFSI are 1.0 and 0.10, compared to that of AISI run 0.8 (n.s.d.) & and 0.55 (RMSE) for AISI respectively.
+Fig. 6 also exhibits that CESM and MIROC have similar characteristics, with substantial t2m and mslp being that are effectively removed by upper-level atmospheric nudging.
 Still in For t2m in EC-Earth, n.s.d. improves from 0.62 to 1.1 and mslp from 0.74 to 1.0.
-Fig. 6(c) also shows improvement in the spatial pattern correlation for prep with 0.39 for the free running AISI run compared to 0.80 in the AFSI run.
-Another interesting observation obtained from comparing wave-5 and wave-7 Taylor Diagrams is that the models are more clustered for all variables for wave-7 compared to wave-5.
+Thus, by nudging the upper-level atmosphere the surface variable get the correct magnitude.
+Fig. 6(c) also shows improvement that in the spatial pattern correlation improves for prep with from 0.39 for the free running AISI run compared to 0.80 in the AFSI run Another interesting observation obtained from comparing wave-5 and wave-7 Taylor Diagrams is that the models are more clustered for all variables for wave-7 compared to wave-5.